rgleave/proj2/module1-lcnc-ml-workshop.md

 4. Click Next to continue.
 5. At stack creation, "[Step 2: Specify stack details](../images/create-dependency-stack-2.jpg)" complete page details as follows:

-	 - [ ] Stack name should be forecast-mlops-dependency
+	 - [ ] Stack name should be forecast-dependency-stack
 	 - [ ] If you already have a S3 bucket for this purpose, choose "true" for ExistingS3Bucket.
 If you need a new bucket, select false (default).
 	 - [ ] Provide a valid and unique S3 bucket name.
 To ensure a globally unique S3 bucket name, some customers append a portion of their AWS account number or random alpha numeric digits.
 	 - [ ] Click the next button to continue.
-6. At stack creation, "Step 3: Configure stack options", go to the bottom of the page and click next.
-No options are required to be changed here.
+6. At stack creation, "Step 3: Configure stack options", go to the bottom of the page and click **Next**.
+No other changes are required here.
 7. At stack creation, "[Step 4: Review](../images/create-dependency-stack-4.jpg)", check the box at the bottom to accept there will be resources created as part of the stack creation, and click next.
 8. Review the resources created, which may include your S3 bucket, but will include one supporting Lambda function and two Forecast-related IAM roles.
 You can click on any of the Physical ID links to review their definition.<br><br>![CloudFormation Resource Review](../images/create-dependency-stack-resources.jpg)<br><br>

-## Deploy the Low-code No-code Retail Forecasting Pipeline
+## Deploy the Low-code No-code Forecasting Pipeline

 1. Navigate to [CloudFormation service](https://us-west-2.console.aws.amazon.com/cloudformation) once again.
 3. Click the "Create Stack, with new resources (Standard)".
-4. Provide "forecasting-pipeline" as the Stack Name and provide the following URL as the Amazon S3 URL.
+4. Provide "electronics" as the Stack Name and provide the following URL as the Amazon S3 URL.
 You may [download the file](https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-solution-guidance.yaml) locally or clone using git.

 	 ```
      https://amazon-forecast-samples.s3.us-west-2.amazonaws.com/ml_ops/forecast-mlops-solution-guidance.yaml